trevorscott/string_theory_ml/README.md

 In string theory, the physics of our 4D reality—from the mass of an electron to the strength of gravity—is dictated by the geometry of 6 extra, invisible dimensions curled up into Calabi-Yau manifolds.
 With an estimated $10^{500}$ possible shapes, finding the one that matches our universe is fundamentally a Big Data problem.

 This project bridges theoretical physics and deep learning.
-It automates the harvesting of multi-dimensional geometric scaffolds, translates their topology into Graph Neural Networks (GNNs), and deploys Generative AI to reverse-engineer universes based on targeted physical laws.
+It automates the harvesting of multi-dimensional geometric scaffolds and translates their topology into Graph Neural Networks (GNNs).
+The pipeline features a dual-engine architecture:
+1. **The Oracle (`BottNet`):** A predictive model that organically deduces the physical laws (intersection numbers) of existing universes directly from their structural geometry.
+2. **God Mode (CVAE):** A generative engine that reverse-engineers novel Calabi-Yau manifolds based on user-targeted physical parameters.

 ## Pipeline Architecture
 The codebase is structured into a four-stage experimental pipeline: